 Terms for Colorectal Survival Rates

 Doctors may use different terms in discussing your statistical chances for colon cancer survival and rectal cancer survival.

-- Five-Year Overall Survival: the percentage of patients alive at five years, including deaths from cancer and other illnesses
+- Five-Year Overall Survival: the percentage of patients alive after five years, including deaths from cancer and other illnesses

-- Five-Year Relative Survival: the percentage of patients alive at five years, not including deaths from other illnesses.
+- Five-Year Relative Survival: the percentage of patients alive after five years, not including deaths from other illnesses

-- Recurrence: A return of cancer after it has been initially treated (for example, a person with stage II disease whose cancer comes back after treatment is said to have a ‘recurrence.’)
+- Recurrence: a return of cancer after it has been initially treated.
+For example, a person with stage II disease whose cancer comes back after treatment is said to have had a ‘recurrence.’

 Doctors give survival statistics based on historical information, so the numbers do not reflect the current standards of care or recent improvements in chemotherapy, surgery and radiation therapy.
-Improvement of the treatments you get today recently increased the relative survival for people diagnosed at stage III, and the length of time that people with metastatic cancer will live.
+Improvement of the treatments available today recently increased the relative survival for people diagnosed at stage III, as well as the length of time that people with metastatic cancer will live.